 Many locals run/walk the trail regularly for exercise, it only takes an hour or so and is excellent exercise.
 You can buy a Grind Timer card allowing you to scan your card at the bottom, and again at the top and check your stats online, see your time for the day, season times, other’s times, and all records.
 The record for the most grinds in a day is climbing this beast 14 times in one day!

 It is possible to hike down after hiking the Grouse Grind Trail, you must decent with an alternative trail.
-It is possible to walk down with the BCMC trail that winds down the eastern side of the mountain.
-Allow about an extra 2 hours for the decent.
+The BCMC trail winding down the eastern side of the mountain can be hiked up or down Grouse Mountain.
+Allow about an extra 2 hours for the descent.

-There is a lot to do at the top of Grouse Mountain you will definitely not expect at the end of a hike; fine dining, a high definition cinema, lumber jack show and see two grizzly bears, Grinder and Coola, who live in a five-acre mountain sanctuary.
-These amenities are mostly used by the thousands of people getting to the top of the mountain with the Skyride since most people don’t feel like dining or a movie after a strenuous 1 or 2 hour hike!
+There is a lot to do at the top of Grouse Mountain you will definitely not expect at the end of a hike; fine dining, a high-definition cinema, a lumberjack show, and two grizzly bears in a mountain sanctuary.
+These amenities are mostly used by the thousands of people getting to the top of the mountain with the Skyride since most people don’t feel like dining or a movie after a strenuous 1 or 2-hour hike!

 Stanley Park